AdobeDocs/experience-manager-65.en/help/sites-developing/workflows-customizing-extending.md

 >* `/libs/wcm/workflow/components/autoassign`
 >* `/libs/cq/projects`
 >
->  You must not modify anything in `/libs`, simply use them as examples.
-If you want to use any of the existing steps, copy them to `/apps` and modify them there.
+>  Do not edit anything in `/libs`, simply use them as examples.
+If you want to use any of the existing steps, copy them to `/apps` and edit them there.